 This aviation engineer unit commanded by Lt.
-Col. George Kumpe, began the job on D-day when a survey party, headed by Capt John P. Mason, Houston, Texas, landed to prepare the plans.
+Col. George Kumpe, manded by Lt.
+Col. George Kumpe, 33-year-old West Pointer, really began the job on D-day when a survey party, headed by Capt John P. Mason, Houston, Texas, landed to prepare the plans.
 The group included T-Sgt.
-Stephen R Shuhay, Sgt.
-Eddy C. Heilker and Cpl.
+Stephen R. Shuhay, Sgt.
+Eddy C. Heilker and Chil Levey F. Allmen Cpl.
 Leroy E. Allman.

-Meanwhile, Company A, some additional special equipment attached, were high on the prior-ity list for loading.
-On the night of D plus three the big tractors, trucks, graders, scrapers and roll-ers lumbered down to the docks.
+Meanwhile, Company A, some additional special equipment attached, were high on the priority list for loading.
+On the night of D plus three the big tractors, trucks, graders, scrapers and rollers lumbered down to the docks.

 First headache arose when it was discovered that the LST could not carry all of the equipment but after laboring for more than 12 hours, the loading crew, under the direction of Lt.
 Eld-ridge Chester, squeezed aboard more than the British salts had believed possible.
-It was a wierd scene, as these giant machines, in the black night with often only flashlights to guide them, were backed onto the carrier and parked just as expertly as a car lot
+It was a wierd scene, as these giant machines, in the black night with often only dashlights to guide them, were backed onto the carrier and parked just as expertly as a car lot driver parks Fords and Packards. ed "bumpy but not bad."